 Costs to decommission, demolish and remove infrastructure; land reclamation and post closure site management and monitoring were developed using market prices for similar work recently completed or quoted on other sites.
 Using rates for the demolition of buildings solicited from local contractors, typical demolition unit rates were evaluated.
 Other unit rates for associated work were also solicited from Contractors with experience on similar projects.
 The demolition costs have been estimated assuming that salvaged material is the property of the contractor after the removal of process equipment.
-On the basis of the cost estimates, the overall closure cost is estimated to be Cdn\$7,260,590.
+On the basis of the cost estimates, the overall closure cost is estimated to be Cdn\$ 8,036,858 compared to 7,260,590 depicted in the 2010 EAP/EIS.